sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 As mentioned in the Remarks section, there exist two generic variants of TensorFlow, which utilise different hardware on your computer to run their computationally heavy Machine Learning algorithms.

     1. The simplest to install, but also in most cases the slowest in terms of performance, is :ref:`tensorflow_cpu`, which runs directly on the CPU of your machine.
-    2. Alternatively, if you own a (compatible) Nvidia graphics card, you can take advantage of the available CUDA cores to speed up the computations performed by TesnsorFlow, in which case you should follow the guidelines for installing :ref:`tensorflow_gpu`.
+    2. Alternatively, if you own a (compatible) Nvidia graphics card, you can take advantage of the available CUDA cores to speed up the computations performed by TensorFlow, in which case you should follow the guidelines for installing :ref:`tensorflow_gpu`.

 .. _tensorflow_cpu: